 Stone Steps: Fun little beach break with a left and right, although summer is mainly a left.
 Solid spot for beginners and intermediates.
 This was an old famous spot for a beer drinking/surf competition now banned by the city.
 Bummer.

 Beacons: Beach break very friendly to beginners and intermediates with a really soft wave.
 You'll find a left on the South end and a right on the North.
 This is a very slow and forgiving wave.
-There's a parking lot here but it fills up quick.
+This is our family's local North County San Diego surf spot.
+Pick up a sustainably-made dress at our shop to throw on when you get out of the water and head to any of the amazing local restaurants.

 Grandview: Cool mix of reef and beach break.
 For some reason locals here can be aggressive, but it's usually a pretty fun wave for everybody, especially short boarders.
 Good parking lot and street parking where you can usually find a spot even in summer.